smittytone/FontWrangler/README.md

 - 2.0.0 *Unreleased*
     - Support iOS 18 icons.
+    - Add Filter menu for (iOS 14 and up only).
+    - Add monospace fonts.
     - Stop the main font list view's title from being shifted down on return from viewing a specific font.
+    - Stop the Help screen flashing white on first load.
     - Spring clean dates, etc.
+    - Re-organise the codebase.
 - 1.2.2 *2 November 2023*
     - Fixed a bug in the feedback system preventing feedback being sent.
 - 1.2.1 *20 January 2023*